renderedtext/semaphore-docs-new/source/docs/build-sequence.md

 ### Write configuration files

 Any [configuration file](/docs/adding-configuration-files.html)
-you've added are written to disk.
+you've added is written to disk.

 ### Run your build commands